Ball State upsets No. 8 Notre Dame on late 3-pointer

 Notre Dame (7-2) lost for the second time in the past three games.
 The Fighting Irish entered the game as nearly 20-point favorites over their in-state opponent but instead dropped to 3-1 at home.

+The only other loss for Notre Dame this season came against No. 3 Michigan State on the road.

+“This is the first time we’ve been smacked,” Notre Dame coach Mike Brey told reporters during his postgame news conference.
+“I‘m interested to see how they respond.”

-Persons raised his arms after drilling the go-ahead shot from several feet past the arc.
-He stepped back against Notre Dame guard Rex Pflueger and hit the deep attempt with the score tied at 77 and a possible overtime session looming.
+Persons clenched his fists and hopped in the air after drilling the go-ahead shot from several feet behind the arc.
+He watched as Notre Dame’s desperation heave fell short at the buzzer.

 The Fighting Irish trailed by six points with 1:47 left when guard T.J.
 Gibbs made a 3-pointer to pull Notre Dame within 75-72.
 On the next time down the court, Irish forward Bonzie Colson made a layup to trim the deficit to 75-74 with 1:15 remaining.
 Guard Matt Farrell evened the score at 77 when he made a 3-pointer from the right wing with 24 seconds to go.